 This depends on who issued it.
-If you fail to pay a Penalty Charge Notice (PCN) from the local authority or police within 28 days, the fine can be increased by 50%.
+If you fail to pay a Penalty Charge Notice (PCN) from the local authority within 28 days, the fine could be increased by 50%.
 The amount of the fine is often reduced by 50% if you pay within 14 days.

-If you don’t pay after that, the issuing authority can take legal action to recover the money, which can involve a court order and, if necessary, bailiffs.
+If you don’t pay after that, the issuing authority could take legal action to recover the money.
+This might involve a court order and, if necessary, bailiffs.

-If your parking ticket is a Fixed Penalty Notice, typically issued by the police for more serious offences, failure to pay can lead to a criminal prosecution.
-This can result in a larger fine as well as having to foot the bill for court costs.
+If your parking ticket is a Fixed Penalty Notice (FPN), typically issued by the police for more serious offences, failure to pay could lead to a criminal prosecution.
+This might then result in a larger fine as well as having to foot the bill for court costs.

-If your parking fine is imposed by a private company, they can take court action in order to recover what they think you owe them – although their fines should be “fair”.
+If your parking fine is imposed by a private company, they might take court action in order to recover what they think you owe them.
 If you disagree with a private parking ticket or the level of fine, you can challenge it.

 What’s the nearest you may park to a junction?

-According to the Highway Code, motorists should not park “opposite or within 10 metres (32 feet) of a junction, except in an authorised parking space”.
+The Highway Code states motorists should not park “opposite or within 10 metres (32 feet) of a junction, except in an authorised parking space”.

-While the Highway Code isn’t the law, it can be used to support decisions made by the police or other officials responsible for parking enforcement.
+While the Highway Code isn’t the law, it could be used to support decisions made by the police or other officials responsible for parking enforcement.

-For example, if you park within 10 metres of a junction, a police officer may issue a ticket if they believe you’re causing an obstruction – and their case could be given some support by this section of the Highway Code.
+For example, if you park within 10 metres of a junction, a police officer might issue a ticket if they believe you’re causing an obstruction.
+Their case could be given some support by this section of the Highway Code.

 Is it legal for my car to be clamped?

-Under rules introduced in 2012, wheel-clamping by companies on private land is now outlawed in England and Wales.
+Wheel-clamping by companies on private land has been outlawed in England and Wales since 2012.

 Until that point, many private parking companies had clamped vehicles they considered to be illegitimately parked – at the significant expense and frustration of motorists.